 Taking Individual Courses

 Students may enroll in City Vision University and take a courses at any time by following the procedures outlined above and paying the applicable fees.
 The courses are available for professional development and personal enrichment.
 It is not necessary to be a part of either a certificate or degree completion program.

 We encourage you to print this page for future reference.
 You can find additional consumer information here.

-While City Vision University is nationally accredited by the Distance Education Accrediting Council and is recognized by the United States Department of Education we cannot guarantee credit transferability to any given school as transfer of academic credit is determined by the receiving institution.
+While City Vision University is nationally accredited by the Distance Education Accrediting Commission and is recognized by the United States Department of Education we cannot guarantee credit transferability to any given school as transfer of academic credit is determined by the receiving institution.